awslabs/graphstorm/docs/source/graph-construction/gs-processing/gpartition/ec2-clusters.rst

 Collect the IP list
 ......................
 The GraphStorm Docker containers use SSH on port ``2222`` to communicate with each other.
-Users need to collect all IP addresses of the three instances and put them into a text file, e.g., ``/data/ip_list.txt``, which is like:
+Users need to collect all IP addresses of all the instances and put them into a text file, e.g., ``/data/ip_list.txt``, which is like:

 .. figure:: ../../../../../tutorial/distributed_ips.png
     :align: center